kevku/cse15l-lab-reports/lab-report-3-week-6.md

  <img src='3 Group Options/One line for Shell.PNG' title='One line for Shell.PNG' width='' alt='One line for Shell.PNG' />
 2) Entered the commands to compile and run the java file in ieng6

+ Entered `javac MarkdownParse.java; java MarkdownParse test-file.md` to compile and run the java file with the `test-file.md`
  <img src='3 Group Options/One line for Bash.PNG' title='One line for Bash.PNG' width='' alt='One line for Bash.PNG' />